 What homeschooling examinations are required?

 There are no formal examinations for learners in Grade R – 3.
 The parent/facilitator can assess the learner’s formal assessments.
 For Grade 4 – 9, the facilitator is deemed a suitable invigilator.
-All Grade 10 – 12 examinations must be written at an approved invigilator (commissioner of oath, assessor, qualified teacher or tutor using Impaq’s products and services).
+All Grade 10 – 12 examinations (excluding the final NSC examination, administrated by SACAI) need to be written under the supervision of an Impaq-approved invigilator.
 It is the responsibility of the parent/guardian to nominate and pay for an invigilator.